WenbinWu2001/ExprNet/README.md

 #> 6     6  2.51  1.72  2.22  2.51  2.83
 ```

-Now we compute the defined AT1 and AT2 statistics, save the results and
+Finally, we compute the defined AT1 and AT2 statistics, save the results
-plot the sub-network with selected edges only.
+and plot the sub-network with selected edges only.

 ``` r
 analysis_ExprNet(data_type1, data_type2, network,